-No matter who is at fault for triggering fear or anger when conversing, you have the ability to ease the tension and refocus on achieving a desired result together.
+No matter who is at fault for triggering fear or anger when conversing, you have the ability to ease the tension and refocus on achieving the desired result together.
 Practice these five tips for easing a person’s defensiveness so you can move your conversation forward.

-Find more tips for shifting negativity into positive results in The Discomfort Zone: How Leaders Turn Difficult Conversations into Breakthroughs.
+Find more tips for shifting negativity into positive results in The Discomfort Zone: How Leaders Turn Difficult Conversations Into Breakthroughs.